-- Completion of Resiliency Stage 0.
+- Completion of the most vital and applicable parts of Reliability Stage 0.

-- Completion of Resiliency Stage 1.
+- Completion of the most vital and applicable parts of Reliability Stage 1.

-- Completion of Resiliency Stage 2.
+- Completion of the most vital and applicable parts of Reliability Stage 2.

 As the team progresses through this stage make sure you follow the playbooks that have been previously established.
 If something needs to be changed in a process or playbook, this is the time to suss that out and make those updates.

-As will sometimes be the case when your own team is working through each Stage of Resiliency, the Bookstore application has already been configured to automatically perform resiliency testing in non-production environments.
-In Resiliency Stage 2 we explored Performing a CDN Failure Simulation Test and Performing a DB Failure Simulation Test, which handles the major resiliency tests for the system by creating Gremlin attacks to sever the connection between the `bookstore-api` instances and the respective CDN/DB endpoints.
+As will sometimes be the case when your own team is working through each Stage of Reliability, the Bookstore application has already been configured to automatically perform resiliency testing in non-production environments.
+In Resiliency Stage 2 we explored Performing a CDN Failure Simulation Test and Performing a DB Failure Simulation Test, which handles the major reliability tests for the system by creating Gremlin attacks to sever the connection between the `bookstore-api` instances and the respective CDN/DB endpoints.

 To ensure these tests are performed automatically, we can use the Gremlin API or web front-end to automatically schedule attacks for our given testing schedule.
-Similarly, we’d want to schedule an automatic disaster recovery failover test using a Gremlin Shutdown Attack, as illustrated in Verifying Automated Instance Failover in Resiliency Stage 2.
+Similarly, we’d want to schedule an automatic disaster recovery failover test using a Gremlin Shutdown Attack, as illustrated in Verifying Automated Instance Failover in Reliability Stage 2.
 Check out the Gremlin documentation for more details on creating attacks with Gremlin.